vanribeiro/know-more-about-countries-app/README.md

 - [Making Http Requests with React useEffect - Correctly](https://academind.com/tutorials/useeffect-abort-http-requests) - This is an amazing article which helped me finally understand and helped me to write HTTP Request in a nice way, without memory leaks and using Hooks.
 I really liked this pattern and will use it going forward.
 - [O que significa %20 e %30 em URL?](https://pt.quora.com/O-que-significa-20-e-30-em-URL) -  Up to this challenge, I didn't know anything about `HTML URL Encoding`.
 Searching on Google, I discovery this Question/Answer wich was really useful to understand which chracacteres should be use to compose an URL.
 I'd recommend who uses SPA to learn a little about it.
+- [Comunicação entre componentes no React](https://medium.com/luizalabs/comunica%C3%A7%C3%A3o-entre-componentes-no-react-6b42aac62321) -  This post was really useful to me about to understand how to send props from `child` to `parent` component, without using Context API.
+The Context API It's a really nice thing, but I didn't like it to use to pass value from input using `change` listener.
+I thought the typing really slow.

 ## Author